dart-lang/language/resources/type-system/inference.md

 Then process relevant statements of the block, one by one in source order, to find a value type `V` for that statement.

-  - If the enclosing function is a non-`async` non-generator function, the relevant statements are `return;` or `return e;` statements.
+  - If the funtion literal is a non-`async` non-generator function, the relevant statements are `return;` or `return e;` statements.
     * For a `return;` statement, let `V` be `Null`.
-    * For a `return e;` statement, let `V` be the inferred type of `e` with `K` as context type scheme.
+    * For a `return e;` statement, let `V` be the inferred type of `e` with typing context `K`.

-  - If the enclosing function is marked `async`, the relevant statements are `return;` and `return e;` statements.
+  - If the function literal is marked `async`, the relevant statements are `return;` and `return e;` statements.
     * For a `return;` statement, let `V` be `Null`.
     * For a `return e;` statement,